How does Turo work with insurance

 Using your personal insurance with Turo

 The short answer is no because personal car insurance policies are for personal use, such as driving to work and running basic errands.
-Your personal insurance policy will not cover when someone is driving your car on Turo.
-Your insurance company covers when you are driving your vehicle, not when a stranger is driving, so you must opt for Turo’s insurance policy.
-This is not like how your car insurance policy can cover a rental car.
+Your personal insurance policy will not cover when someone else is driving your car while it's booked through Turo, so you must opt for Turo’s insurance policy.

 What you should think about when borrowing a car from Turo